fanduel-oss/refract/CONTRIBUTING.md

 However, sometimes the best way to start a conversation is to send a pull request which demonstrates your idea.

+Refract provides multiple packages to provide first-class support for multiple reactive programming libraries.
+Unless your change is small, please first submit a PR containing changes to the `base` version only.
+Once the feature (and any potential API change) has been reviewed, the final step is to implement the same changes in the `packages`.

 Use your judgement to decide the best approach!

 In general, the contribution workflow looks like this: